 The Government has set up the Pension Protection Fund which provides pension scheme members with added security should their sponsoring employers become insolvent and are unable to pay the final contribution.
 If the Fund enters the Pension Protection Fund, the amount members receive may be less than the pension benefits built up for them in the Fund.
 The Pension Protection Fund rules are complex.
 The amount they will pay depends on the rules of the scheme, whether a pension is already being paid, a member's age and the type of pension benefit.

-More information and guidance about the Pensions Protection Fund is available at pensionprotectionfund.org.uk or by contacting:
+More information and guidance about the Pensions Protection Fund is available at www.pensionprotectionfund.org.uk or by contacting the Pensions Protection Fund on 0330 123 2222.